taskvalve/documentation/typescript.md

 nav_order: 4
 ---

-This library provides functionalities related to models and queues, specifically for MySQL, PostgreSQL, and Redis.
-It also includes cryptographic functionalities and command creation functionalities.
+# TypeScript Library Documentation

+This library provides the ability to start and signal workflows from TypeScript.

 # Usage